eriqande/rubias/README.md

 populations within each reporting unit are uneven.

-In order to run C++ implementations of MCMC, rubias requires the package Rcpp, which in turn requires an Rtools installation (if you are on Windows) or XCode (if you are on a Mac).
+In order to run C++ implementations of MCMC, rubias requires the package Rcpp (and now, also, RcppParallel for the baseline resampling option), which in turn requires an Rtools installation (if you are on Windows) or XCode (if you are on a Mac).
 After cloning into the repository with the above dependencies installed, build & reload the package to view further documentation.

 The script “/R-main/coalescent\_sim” was used to generate coalescent simulations for bias correction validation.
 This is unnecessary for